Watering African violets are easy and simple. It like bottom watering. This plant will get a leaf burn if its leaves get wet.

 They are ideal plants for gifts as they stay small.
 They need very little space and live for many years (if well maintained).

-African Violet is one of the easiest to grow houseplants that have low maintenance.
 Let us get into the details and understand African Violet’s cultural requirements like light, humidity, soil, and nutrients requirements.

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.
 The price you pay is exactly the same if you do or do not use my links.
 There are no extras costs to you.